France

 (1 votes)

-Guests have reported feeling cold spots and experiencing unexplained noises during their stay.
-Some have claimed to see apparitions in the hallways.
+Guests have reported hearing unexplained noises; such as footsteps in the hallways and doors opening and closing on their own.
+Some have claimed to see apparitions in the rooms.

 🎃 How scary does this look?